Sh1nbatsu/middle.messenger.praktikum.yandex/README.md

 ### **Overview**

-Sprint_2, migrated project to MVC architecture, created base Block and used component approach.
-Added validation logic to inputs
+Sprint_2, migrated project to MVC architecture, created base Block and used component approach Added validation logic to inputs

 To install dependencies use `npm install`